 During the exam I felt that the questions were fair, and required the reader to choose the best option based on the needs described in the question.
 For example, though some answers were technically correct, that answer may not have been the cheapest option preferred by the subject in the question.
 Very few questions in the test required only knowing what the services did or what they are used for.
 All other questions required a deep understanding of how to deploy and secure a solution.
 I moved through the questions quickly and just marked the questions I was not sure about for review at the end.
 Once I had answered all the questions I slowly went back through the marked questions.
 Be careful changing these questions, you are usually correct on the first go-around.

 Results are displayed immediately after completing the questions and the short survey at the end.

 Overall, I felt like the AWS Security Specialty exam has prepared me to confidently secure assets/resources within AWS and provide security feedback for current cloud deployments.
 I also feel the exam has allowed me to quickly troubleshoot/respond to security issues and resolve them based on least privilege and best practices.

-Feel free to reach out in the forum if you have any questions, and until next time, stay safe in the Trenches of IT!
+Feel free to reach out here if you have any questions, and until next time, stay safe in the Trenches of IT!